-- 17.01 The Employer's current practice is to pay bi-weekly by direct deposit.
-The Employer will continue this practice. - 17.02 Should a pay day fall on a Public Holiday as specified in the Employment Standards Act, 2000, S.O.
+- 17.01(a) The Employer's current practice is to pay bi-weekly by direct deposit.
+The Employer will continue this practice. - (b) Wages shall be paid by direct deposit for all members of the Bargaining Unit.
+In the event that a member does not receive a pay due to a payroll error, the member will be compensated as soon as possible after the issue is brought to the attention of the Employer. - 17.02 Should a pay day fall on a Public Holiday as specified in the Employment Standards Act, 2000, S.O.
 2000, c.41, pay will be deposited on the working day immediately prior to the Public Holiday. - 17.03(a) The parties recognize that, from all combined sources including internal and external sources, the annualized stipends/salaries for employees fall within a range.
 Based on the payroll information available, the Employer will, as at January 1st and July 1st of each calendar year, post a Notice of Postdoctoral Salary Ranges, overall and by sex, stating the then current 20th percentile, 50th percentile and 80th percentile of Postdoctoral Fellowship salaries/stipends.
 The information can be found at hr. mcmaster.ca. - (b) While employment supervisors retain flexibility in determining the appropriate stipend/salary for each employee having regard for available funding, a candidate's specific qualifications, references and academic record, and market trends, in no case shall an employee's total base annualized stipend/salary from all combined sources including internal and external sources be less than the amount stipulated in 17.04(a) or a pro-rated equivalent thereof for an employee who holds a partial appointment or whose appointment is for less than 12 months, unless the minimum per annum stipend/salary payable by an employment supervisor as stipulated by NSERC in the Tri-Agency Financial Administration Guide exceeds this amount, in which case the NSERC amount shall be considered the minimum - subject to any maximum amount set by any other applicable funding agency.

 - (c) If at any time during the employee's appointment, the employee obtains additional funding that was not originally anticipated in the current appointment letter, the employment supervisor's financial commitment may be offset, in whole or in part, by an amount commensurate with such funding.
 If such funding secured by the employee is reduced or eliminated, the employment supervisor will reinstate their financial commitment by the amount of such reduction, up to the level of the employment supervisor's financial commitment originally stated in the current appointment letter.
-This requirement does not extend to appointment extensions or new appointments. - (d) Subject to the provisions of Article 10.06 (ii) and (iii), no person who holds an appointment on the date that this Collective Agreement is ratified by both parties shall be subject to a reduction in the annual salary/stipend paid by the Employer for that appointment as a result of the implementation of the stated minimum in Article 17.04.
+This requirement does not extend to appointment extensions or new appointments. - (d) For clarity, if at any time during the employee's appointment, the employee obtains additional funding that was not originally anticipated in the current appointment letter, the supervisor may consider increasing the salary originally stated in the current appointment letter. - (d) Subject to the provisions of Article 10.06 (ii) and (iii), no person who holds an appointment on the date that this Collective Agreement is ratified by both parties shall be subject to a reduction in the annual salary/stipend paid by the Employer for that appointment as a result of the implementation of the stated minimum in Article 17.04.